-Australia also has fantastic free facilities including free BBQs overlooking the beaches and free toilets/water.
+Australia also has fantastic free facilities including free BBQs overlooking the sandy beaches and free toilets/water.

 Must-Have Camping Gear

 Australia is one of the best countries in the world for camping.
-Campsites across often come very well-equipped.
+Campsites and caravan parks across often come very well-equipped.

 But when it comes to Tasmania, it’s important to be prepared.

-While many campsites will have toilets available, lots won’t have running water, firewood or showers (particularly if they are free ones).
+While many campsites and caravan parks will have toilets available, lots won’t have running water, firewood or showers (particularly if they are free ones).

 Plan to be self-reliant and be prepared for remote campsites.